-- (a) For each IFR flight, the operator should select and specify in the operational and ATS flight plans at least one destination alternate aerodrome. - (b) "Reserved".
+- (a) For each IFR flight, the operator should select and specify in the operational and filed flight plans, and, if applicable, in the preliminary flight plan at least one destination alternate aerodrome. - (b) "Reserved".

 BASIC FUEL SCHEME WITH VARIATIONS - NO DESTINATION ALTERNATE AERODROME